 My struggle with this dilemma began when my father started receiving hospice care.
-At this point in my caregiving journey, Mom and Dad shared a room in a nursing home.
+At this point in my caregiving journey, both my parents had dementia and shared a room in a nursing home.
 For many years, they had lived in their own private rooms on the same floor, but the end was near for both of them.
-We felt they needed to be together, and their money was nearly gone from the expense of two nursing home rooms.
+We felt they needed to be together during this time, and their money was nearly gone from the expense of two nursing home rooms.

 At first, I did not want Mom to know that Dad was going on hospice care since I knew she’d immediately think “death.”
-This correlation is what most people focus on, even though hospice services are a blessing for ailing loved ones.
-I knew this news would be traumatic for Mom, who was suffering from a great deal of physical pain and the effects of dementia.
-I wanted to spare her from even more anguish.
+This correlation is what most people focus on, even though hospice services are a blessing for ailing loved ones and their families.
+However, I knew this news would be traumatic for Mom, who was already suffering from a great deal of physical pain and the effects of dementia.
+I wanted to spare her even more anguish.

-The hospice people kindly, but firmly, rejected my plan.
-Their chaplain handled informing Mom, and she was included in the care they offered.
-Of course, they were right to do so.
-It was painful for everyone involved, but these wonderful people walked us through every step.
-I continued to talk Mom through it daily, as she kept forgetting that Dad was on hospice.
+I continued to talk Mom through it daily, since she kept forgetting that Dad was on hospice.
 Eventually, though, it did not matter.
 She just couldn’t retain the information.
-Fortunately, she didn’t dwell on the connotation with death, and she loved the extra attention she and Dad received from the hospice team.
+Fortunately, she didn’t dwell on the connotation with death, and she loved the extra attention she and Dad received from the hospice care team.

 It was excruciating to have to tell her on a daily basis that her husband was dead.
-She experienced the same degree of shock and heartbreak over and over.
-Eventually, she began asking me, “Is he really gone?”
+She experienced the same degree of shock and heartbreak over and over again.
+Eventually, though, she began asking me, “Is he really gone?”
 I would confirm the news and she would just shake her head and say, “I can’t believe it.”
 She passed away five months after Dad.

 I believe a surviving spouse should be informed of the death at least once no matter what.
 Every person, with or without dementia, should have the opportunity to mourn the loss of their significant other.
-In some cases, the news will sink in, whether you realize it or not, and it can have a surprising effect.
+In some cases, the news will sink in over time, whether you realize it or not, and it can have a surprising effect.

-For example, a man with late-stage Alzheimer’s disease lived in my parents’ nursing home, and his devoted wife visited daily until she died from cancer.
+For example, there was a man with late-stage Alzheimer’s disease who lived in my parents’ nursing home.
+His devoted wife visited daily until she died from cancer.
 The man attended his wife’s funeral, but he seemed, as always, totally unaffected by anything around him.
 Shortly after, for no particular reason, he died peacefully in his sleep.

-In many cases, one spouse is waiting for the other to go, so they no longer feel the need to be the caregiver, even if, in all practicality, they haven’t been able to provide care for years.
+In many cases, I believe that one spouse is waiting for the other to go first, so they no longer feel the need to look after them, even if, in all practicality, they haven’t been able to do so for years.
 It is their right to know that their life-long partner is gone.
-Could it speed up their own death?
-It is very likely it could.
-In my mother’s case, I don’t necessarily think it was a bad thing.

 Another difficult decision arises when the surviving spouse cannot retain the news.
 Grief is natural and normal following the loss of a loved one, but dementia complicates this process.
-Whether you continue to remind them that their significant other has passed away is entirely up to you.
+Whether you continue to remind a dementia patient that their significant other has passed away is entirely up to you.

 Different approaches work better for different people, depending on their cognitive abilities.
-For a parent who is in the beginning stages of the disease, it will likely sink in over time that their spouse is gone.
+For a parent who is in the beginning stages of the disease, it will likely sink in that their spouse is gone.
 Moderate impairment is more of a gray area.
 Perhaps reminding them for a few weeks afterward is a good place to start.
 If the person reacts intensely to this news each time and it affects their mood, behavior and health over the long term, then it may be wise to reconsider this approach after a certain trial period.
 Remember, you can’t make a dementia patient remember something no matter how hard you try.